 “As a supervisor or manager make sure you’re taking breaks and following good work practices and making these visible to your team.
 I’ve seen CEO’s post photos of themselves walking the dog at 2pm.
 More of this needs to happen.”

-Lastly, Kateena and Katie emphasise that it’s so important, as a manager, to be kind to yourself and don’t go-it alone.
+Lastly, Kateena and Katie emphasize that it’s so important, as a manager, to be kind to yourself and don’t go-it alone.

 “It’s important to make sure you’re doing everything you can to give that person the best chance to improve, but at the same time you need to understand you can’t save everyone.
 Be kind to yourself.”